Electricity market and exchange price

 Effect of exchange prices on the invoice

-If you have the Fixed package, the price per kilowatt-hour of electricity is fixed for an agreed time, and the monthly electricity bill will be the same.
-If your point of consumption has been switched to remote reading and you have selected a hourly rate Variable or Combined package, the amount of your electricity bill will depend on the amount of electricity consumed per hour and the exchange price for that hour.
+If you have selected the Fixed package, the price per kilowatt-hour of electricity remains unchanged for an agreed period, and your monthly electricity bill will be the same.
+If your point of consumption has been switched to remote reading and you have selected a 15-minute interval rate Variable package, the amount of your electricity bill will depend on the amount of electricity consumed during each 15-minute interval and the exchange price for that interval.

 Nord Pool Spot time zone